 home entertainment scraps

-i don’t remember the last time i did a whole jigsaw puzzle … probably in my 20’s. there’s so many amazing ones available now & i’ve got my eye on this floret farm’s cut flower garden 500 piece puzzle + this 500 piece frida kahlo pick me up puzzle + what could be better than a gin in one hand & a gin puzzle piece in the other + or bathing with flowers in this 800 piece puzzle by 22-year old alja horvat, from slovenia.
+i don’t remember the last time i did a whole jigsaw puzzle … probably in my 20’s. there’s so many amazing ones available now & i’ve got my eye on this floret farm’s cut flower garden 500 piece puzzle + this 500 piece frida kahlo pick me up puzzle (no longer available) + what could be better than a gin in one hand & a gin puzzle piece in the other + or bathing with flowers in this 800 piece puzzle by 22-year old alja horvat, from slovenia.

 i’ve been trying out some of the yoga on down dog